maxenglander/www/_posts/2017-11-01-using-h2-in-functional-tests.md

 ---
-title: Using H2 instead of MySQL for functional tests
+title: Using H2 in functional tests
 layout: post
 ---

-# Using H2 instead of MySQL for functional tests
+# Using H2 in functional tests

 A Java application I develop has a data access layer that interacts with MySQL, via Hibernate.
 Most of the code in this application I am